 Graduate assistantships involve working with a professor for up to 20 hours a week during the two 16 week semesters.
 Two types of tasks will be assigned to the GAs:

 - Teaching assistantship (TA) work: involves tasks related to the teaching undergraduate or graduate classes; work is assigned by a department professor.
 These courses are selected based on their enrollments and may include lower and/or upper division courses.

 - Research assistantship (RA) work: involves tasks related to research projects undertaken by the assigned professor.

 The Department of Economics greatly appreciates the contributions of the Ethel C. Chapman Trust and others to the John J. and Ethel C. Chapman Fellowship.

 Two (2) $10,000 John J. and Ethel C. Chapman Graduate Economics Fellowships will be awarded annually.
 These fellowships do not come attached to any work commitment.
 A Chapman Fellow must:

 - be a full-time graduate student (enrolled in 9 graduate credits per semester unless otherwise determined under Boise State University policy)

 Chapman Fellowships may be renewed if recommended by the Department of Economics.
 Students have to apply for the Fellowships through the Boise State Scholarship Application system.
+Deadlines vary but the majority of the scholarships have a deadline of February 15th.
 Out-of-state applicants interested in a Chapman Fellowship should also apply for the GEM scholarship, a merit-based scholarship program that covers tuition.